ManeliFotoutan/eye-detection-with-dataset/README.md

 Google Drive Dataset
 To use your Google Drive as a dataset source, follow these steps:

-Open the Colab notebook provided [here][https://colab.research.google.com/drive/1fKqnTzuA_wGMzEiFRN5T_BwBgTWXcvna#scrollTo=87JOCmVGWDBj]
+Open the Colab notebook provided [Link Text](https://colab.research.google.com/drive/1fKqnTzuA_wGMzEiFRN5T_BwBgTWXcvna#scrollTo=87JOCmVGWDBj)

 Mount your Google Drive using the following code snippet: